jacksorjacksor/astrojs-with-umbraco-cms-docs/README.md

 We can then loop through the articles and display a desired listing with a link to the article.

+Replace the default contents of `index.astro` with the below:

 `index.astro`
 ```javascript
 ---